yayalingo/WebRecon/README.md

 - You may need to adjust the Python path for **EyeWitness** if it's installed in a custom location.
 - `recon.sh` assumes EyeWitness is located at `/opt/EyeWitness/`, but you might need to adjust the path depending on where you cloned the repository.

-### Conclusion:
-This project automates a crucial part of penetration testing by combining subdomain discovery, live probing, and web application enumeration into a streamlined workflow.
-It leverages **Subfinder**, **Httprobe**, and **EyeWitness** to quickly identify valuable targets and visually inspect them.
-It can be used by penetration testers and security researchers to conduct reconnaissance on web applications in a fast and organized manner.

 Reference :

 https://github.com/projectdiscovery/subfinder?tab=readme-ov-file

 https://docs.projectdiscovery.io/tools/subfinder/usage

 https://github.com/NilangaPerera/OSINT-Subdomain-Recon-Tool/tree/main

 https://github.com/owasp-amass/amass?tab=readme-ov-file